 Rule 173-39-02.1 | ODA provider certification: adult day service.

-(A) "Adult day service" ("ADS") means a regularly-scheduled service delivered at an adult day center (center) in a non-institutional, community-based setting.
-ADS includes recreational and educational programming to support an individual's health and independence goals; at least one meal, but no more than two meals per day; and, sometimes, health status monitoring, skilled therapy services, and transportation to and from the center.
+(A) "Adult day service" ("ADS") means a regularly-scheduled service provided at an adult day center (center) in a non-institutional, community-based setting and consisting of the activities authorized in an individual's person-centered services plan.
+ADS includes recreational and educational programming to support an individual's health and independence goals; at least one, but no more than two, meals per day; and, sometimes, health status monitoring, skilled therapy services, and transportation to and from the center.
 Table 1 to this rule defines the levels and activities of ADS.

 Health assessments | Yes | Yes |